psyraxaus/Prosim2GSX/memory-bank/theme-system-refactoring.md

-# Theme System Refactoring
+# Theme System Refactoring and Deprecation

 ## Overview

 The theme system has been refactored to improve maintainability, separation of concerns, and code organization.
 The original `ThemeColorConverter` class was becoming too complex with multiple responsibilities, so it has been split into several focused utility classes.
+The refactoring has been completed, and the `ThemeColorConverter` class has been deprecated and removed in favor of the new utility classes.

 ## Motivation